Testing Magnetic Field Configurations in Spider Pulsar PSR J1723-2837 with IXPE: Data Analysis and Results

 The phase-integrated spectra of \src\ from XMM-Newton EPIC pn, Chandra ACIS-S, NuSTAR FPMA+FPMB, Swift XRT, and IXPE DU1-DU3 were fitted jointly in XSPEC version 12.15.0.
 The fit was conducted by assuming an simple absorbed power-law model, where the hydrogen column density $N_{\rm H}$ and spectral photon index $\Gamma$ parameters are the same between all data sets.
 We used the \texttt{tbabs} interstellar absorption model assuming elemental abundances from \citet{2000ApJ...542..914W}.
 We allow the normalization for each instrument to be an independent free parameter to allow for expected differences in the cross-calibration between X-ray instruments as well as different orbital coverage and intrinsic changes in the source luminosity between observations.

-Assuming a fixed $N_{\rm H}=2.21\times10^{21}$ cm$^{-2}$ to the source, we find $\Gamma = 1.11 \pm 0.01$, in agreement with previous studies \cite{2014ApJ...781....6B}.
+Taking $N_{\rm H}$ to be a free parameter we find $\Gamma = 1.18 \pm 0.02$, in agreement with previous studies \citep{2014ApJ...781....6B}.
 Figure~ \ref{fig:spectra} shows the results of the fit and Table \ref{tab:fit} reports the best-fit values of the assumed spectral model parameters.